 Minding Your Leadership Gap

-Interim executives offer a significant contribution to healthcare organizations.
-As veteran executives, they bring experience and expertise in specific domains such as finance, strategy, technology and operations.
-Many individuals who are drawn to interim assignments do so after enjoying a successful leadership career.
+Interim executives can provide a significant contribution to healthcare organizations.
+As veteran executives, they bring experience in specific domains such as finance, strategy, technology and operations.
+Many individuals who are drawn to interim assignments do so after enjoying a successful career.
 Having honed a specific skillset, they find it rewarding to offer their services to organizations who are looking to fill a leadership void or to manage a time sensitive complex project.

 There are advantages to hiring an interim well beyond filling a leadership gap.
-An interim can provide a specific skillset or expertise that is lacking within an organization and offer an unbiased assessment on an important issue.
+An interim can provide specific expertise that is lacking within an organization and offer an unbiased assessment on important issues.
 S/he can keep the trains running while senior leadership or the Board of Directors assume a more deliberate approach to identifying a permanent recruit.
-This is especially pertinent at the C-suite when a CEO, COO or CFO departs as it offers an opportunity to assess the organization and leadership structure as a whole and determine which direction a new leader should strategically guide the business.
+This is especially pertinent at the C-suite when a CEO, COO or CFO departs since it offers an opportunity to assess the organization and leadership structure as a whole and determine which direction a new leader should strategically guide the business.

 Immediate productivity: A significant advantage in hiring an interim is their ability to be immediately productive and “hit the ground running”, taking immediate action to stabilize a department or organization.
 Depth of experience (often an interim can be “overqualified” for an interim position) coupled with the ability to gain credibility and take necessary steps is crucial.
 It ensures that during uncertain times an organization doesn’t stagnate but continues to move forward.